 Step Two: Pass the Exam

-The permit test consists of 50 multiple-choice questions on road signs and traffic laws.
+The Florida permit test consists of 50 multiple-choice questions on road signs and traffic laws.
 You must answer 40 questions correctly to pass.
 Each question is immediately graded as soon as you select an answer, so you will know right away if you got a question correct or incorrect.
 Once you answer 40 questions correctly, you have passed the exam and the exam will end.
 You have 60 minutes to complete the exam.

 Your parent or guardian must supervise you as you take the exam.
 Before you can begin the exam, your parent or guardian must provide their Driver License number and acknowledge that they are proctoring the exam.